-[no] bridge-ext gvrp
+bridge-ext gvrp no bridge-ext gvrp

 GVRP defines a way for switches to exchange VLAN information in order to register VLAN members on ports across the network.
 This function should be enabled to permit automatic VLAN registration, and to support VLANs which extend beyond the local switch.